 This pasta dish comes from the small town of Norcia, in Umbria.
 It’s surrounded by mountains and valleys full of shepherds, lentils and is famous for their pork products.

-This pasta is traditionally made with pork sausage and either ricotta or cream.
+Traditionally, this pasta dish was made with pork sausage and either ricotta or cream.

 My mother in law maintains that historically ricotta makes more sense.
-Ricotta can be made with goat and sheep milk.
+Ricotta can be made with cow, goat and/or sheep milk.
 And in an area full of shepherds, the people in the town of Norcia would have had far more ricotta than cream.

 And I think the ricotta gives the sauce a lightness that cream can’t.